Resources for Families

 Use the “Share My Site” function in the M2 system.

 This patch is rewarded by automatic system calculations in both the online M2 System and Smart Cookies.
-Therefore, each girl must have at least 325 packages of cookies transferred to her in Smart Cookies and meet all of the other criteria for the Fall Product Program to earn the patch.
-If fall product or cookies are managed under one Girl Scout account, then that account will be the one that receives the Cookie Crossover patch reward.
+Therefore, each girl must have at least 325 packages of cookies transferred to her in Smart Cookies and meet all the other criteria for the Fall Product Program to earn the patch.
+If Fall Product or cookies are managed under one Girl Scout account, then that account will be the one that receives the Cookie Crossover patch reward.